 The security and wellbeing of staff and visitors is of the highest priority for the QCA and a range of security measures have been established to ensure only authorised visitors, trades people and contractors including individuals and firms engaged by the building manager, Dexus, are subject to appropriate access restrictions.

 The QCA engages consultants from time to time to work with project teams.
 The engagement of a consultant (legal, engineering specialist etc.) will require a contractual agreement between the QCA and the relevant firm or individual.
-The relevant access and security provisions detailed in the contract will override this procedure and where aspects are not covered in the contract that are contained in this procedure, then the provisions in this procedure will apply.
+The relevant access and security provisions detailed in the contract will override this procedure and where aspects are not covered in the contract, then the provisions in this procedure will apply.

 Scope and application